• December 12, 2019

 The general rule of thumb is ‘ONE chair on ONE floor serves ONE person’.
 However, it can become very expensive to place a chair on every floor which is why conducting a fire safety assessment is so important.

 You should place evacuation chairs in the most logical and appropriate areas, based on the current level of fire safety, the building layout and acknowledging individual needs learned from Personal Emergency Evacuation Plans (PEEP).
+For instance, in a large retail environment, placement may focus on areas with high foot traffic or multiple storeys.

 Remember that evacuation chairs are the means by which a mobility-impaired person may escape, and not a replacement for a well-designed evacuation plan.
 Regular training for the use of fire evacuation chairs should be implemented into your fire drills.